anohis/DotsFisher/README.md

-# DotsFisher
+# Introduction
 DotsFisher is an experimental fishing-style game aimed at achieving efficient computation of large numbers of fish and bullets.

-# Introduction
 Traditional object-oriented programming (OOP) becomes inefficient when handling a large number of objects.
 This project explores the use of Unity DOTS to significantly improve performance.

 # Features